 \section{Analytification and models}

 This section reviews some well-known facts on Berkovich analytifications and models, with an emphasis on the reduced fiber condition.
-We provide in particular a direct proof of the relevant version of the Bosch-L\"utkebohmert-Raynaud reduced fiber theorem.
+We provide in particular a direct proof of a version of the Bosch--L\"utkebohmert--Raynaud reduced fiber theorem for models.

-As before, $K$ denotes a field equipped with an arbitrary (Archimedean or non-Archimedean) complete absolute value.
-All schemes over $K$ (or $K^\circ$ if $K$ is non-Archimedean) considered below are \emph{separated}, unless otherwise specified.
+As before, $K$ denotes a complete valued field.
+All schemes over $K$ (or $K^\circ$, when $K$ is non-Archimedean) considered below are \emph{separated}, unless otherwise specified.